 A great project manager sets the right goals and milestones to complete projects and manage stakeholder expectations.

-When managing any project, you must understand the overall mission before diving into the many tasks needed to complete it.
+With project or product management, you must understand the overall mission before diving into the many tasks needed to complete it.
 Doing so helps keep everyone on track toward that specific goal.

 “Our goals can only be reached through a vehicle of a plan, in which we must fervently believe, and upon which we must vigorously act.
 There is no other route to success.”